Join Team Ride in 2023 for an unforgettable 3 days of cycling

 - 20 and 10 week training programmes

-- Breakfast (porridge and pastries) at Charlton Farm on Friday morning
+- Breakfast (porridge, pastries and bacon Sandwiches) at Little Harbour on Friday morning

-- Two nights’ accommodation in a hotel including fully cooked breakfasts
+- 2 nights’ accommodation in a hotel including fully cooked breakfasts

-- Two water stops each day you cycle with homemade cakes and hot / cold drinks.
+- 2 water stops each day you cycle with homemade cakes and hot/cold drinks

 - Beautiful scenery